geektutor/Leaderboard/submission_guide.md

 6. Be creative with the use of colors, Use external styling and ensure your site is responsive.

 [A guide on hosting with GitHub](https://steph-crown.github.io/a-guide-on-hosting/)

+### Mobile Track

+#### Accepted Tech Stack

+1. Dart
+2. Flutter

+#### Beginner

+An acceptable submission is a dartpad link.
+Codepen won't be accepted, submitting a link to a Github repo is not welcomed unless stated otherwise.

+#### Intermediate

+An acceptable submission is a dartpad link for UI implementations.
+Codepen won't be accepted unless stated otherwise in the task.
+For functional apps, a GitHub link containing the code with images of your app in the readme is enough.
+Otherwise stated, an apk of your app is not compulsory.

+How to submit:

+1. Create a GitHub gist for all tasks named after the day in the format: dayN30.dart where N id day of challenge Example: day130.dart, day230.dart etc

+2. On successfully creating the gist, the URL should be in the format https://gist.github.com/username/{gistID} Example:https://gist.github.com/username/o1e04c81d63fa5481fedab44f5243fd3

+3. Logon to dartpad.dev/{gistID} to confirm the code/view

+4. Copy the dartpad link from your browser and submit at 30daysofcode.xyz

+#### Tips

+1. Follow instructions.

+2. Be creative with colours and images(UI implementations).

+3. A submission without following the pattern described in “How to submit” is null and void.

+4. Multiple submissions are considered void.